 Learn to anticipate employers' search methods when they are trying to find good job candidates.
-If you were an employer and needed someone like you, how would you go about finding you - as a candidate?
+If you were an employer and needed someone like you, how would you find you?

 Employers try all kinds of tactics, including joining and searching the same social networking sites as many job hunters do.
-Employers also have access to job candidate source databases such as Monster's SmartFind, Indeed and LinkedIn.
+Employers also have access to job candidate source databases such as: Monster's SmartFind, Notch-Up and Airs Sourcepoint.
 Get familiar with these databases.

-Additionally, some recruiters resort to a tactic called "x-raying" (searching deep within a competitor company's website for passive job candidates) and "flipping" (using a competitor's website to identify linked sites that also may be a source of passive job candidates).
+Meanwhile, some recruiters resort to a tactic called "x-raying" (searching deep within a competitor company's Web site for passive job candidates) and "flipping" (using a competitor's Web site to identify linked sites that also may be a source of passive job candidates).
 They search using keywords, job titles, location, education, etc. - just like you.